ThinkDataEd/curriculum/docs/overview.md

 ###**Prerequisites**

-It is recommended that students successfully complete a first-year Algebra course prior to taking IDS.
+It is required that students successfully complete a first-year Algebra course prior to taking IDS.
 With this background, the curriculum provides a rigorous but accessible introduction to data science and statistics.
 No previous statistics or computer science courses are required to take this course.